natepayn3/Synoptik/README.md

 curl -fsSL https://raw.githubusercontent.com/natepayn3/Synoptik/main/install.sh | bash
 ```

-> _Use the above link to install this shell to ensure that it updates!_
+> _Use the above link to install this shell to ensure that it can update itself!_

 ***